Lloyd Owers: Marshall Islands

 Owers was appointed as technical director for the Marshall Islands Soccer Federation in December 2022 by the organization's president, Shem Levai.
 In the summer of 2023, Owers traveled to the islands for the first time and managed the first official football training session for children.
 During that summer, he managed a training session for men and women interested in the sport, led a coaching workshop, and established his goals for the organization to enter FIFA World Cup qualification and the OFC Men's Nations Cup.

 During his visit to the islands, Owers participated in discussions with the Marshall Islands National Olympic Committee which allowed the MISF to become recognized by that committee.
 He also met with the country's Ministry of Education and helped to incorporate the sport into the national education curriculum.

 His future plans for the islands include establishing a national league to be held on both the Majuro Atoll and the Kwajalein Atoll, with the winners of both playing in a final match.
 With the goal set for the end of the year, the organization was able to found the Marshall Islands Futsal League, and played the first edition of that tournament.

 In February 2024, Owers coached the first ever Marshall Islands women's national futsal team training camp, which was held in Springdale, Arkansas.

 In summer 2024, he visited Majuro again, continuing to extend both youth and adult coaching sessions, including offering coaching education and other roles.
 He led the men's national futsal team in the 2024 Outrigger Challenge Cup, contested by Micronesia and Kiribati, winning two games and losing in the final to Kiribati.

 Owers was named the manager of the men's national soccer team in July 2025, ahead of the nation's first ever 11-man international matches that will be played in the 2025 Outrigger Challenge Cup.
-The team will face two international teams, the Turks and Caicos Islands and the United States Virgin Islands.

-The Marshall Islands played its first game ever, a 4–0 defeat against the US Virgin Islands, on 14 August 2025.
+The Marshall Islands faced two international teams, the Turks and Caicos Islands and the United States Virgin Islands.
+The team played its first game ever, a 4–0 defeat against the US Virgin Islands, on 14 August 2025.

 Josiah Blanton scored the Marshall Islands' first goal ever in their second game, a 3–2 loss against Turks and Caicos.